quicwg/multipath/draft-ietf-quic-multipath.md

 - Mark a path as "standby", i.e., suggest that no traffic should be sent on that path if another path is available.

-Endpoints use Sender's Destination Connection ID Sequence Number field in PATH_STATUS frame to identify which path’s state is going to be changed.
+Endpoints use Destination Connection ID Sequence Number field in PATH_STATUS frame to identify which path state is going to be changed.
 Notice that PATH_STATUS frame can be sent via a different path.
 An Endpoint MAY ignore the PATH_STATUS frame if it would make all the paths unavailable in a single connection.